EddieH80/final-project/README.md

 - written description of progress on your project goals.
 If you haven't hit all your goals, what's giving you trouble?
 - Examples of your generators output so far
 We'll check your repository for updates.
 No need to create a new pull request.

+So far, I am a bit behind in terms of my project goals mainly because last week was quite busy for me.
+Conceptually the SDF modeling of the scene is not too difficult for me since I have done it before in the homeworks, but fine tuning the parameters still takes a while.

 ## Milestone 3: Implementation part 2 (due 11/29)
 We're over halfway there!
 This week should be about fixing bugs and extending the core of your generator.
 Make sure by the end of this week _your generator works and is feature complete._ Any core engine features that don't make it in this week should be cut!
 Don't worry if you haven't managed to exactly hit your goals.
 We're more interested in seeing proof of your development effort than knowing your planned everything perfectly.